Gain Greater Control with VisionStory’s New “Preview Audio” and “Pause” Features

 Important Tips

-Preview Audio uses a character-based quota, which resets monthly according to your subscription plan.
+Preview Audio uses a character-based quota, which resets daily according to your subscription plan.
 As a general guide, 1 minute of speech is about 1,000 characters:

 • Each stopwatch icon adds a 0.5-second pause.
 You can use them consecutively for longer pauses, up to a maximum of 3 seconds.